rkalescky/documentation/common/dcv_setup.rst

 Once the local DCV client application is installed you can launch a desktop instance on one of M2’s DCV nodes via the `portal website
+<https://portal.m2.smu.edu:18443/ef/>`__; you will need to use `SMU's VPN
-<https://portal.m2.smu.edu:18443/ef/>`__.
-You can log into the portal using
+<https://vpn.smu.edu/>`__ if you are off campus.
+You can log into the portal
-your SMU credentials (SMU/M2 username and password).
+using your SMU credentials (SMU/M2 username and password).
 Once logged in, select "DCV XFCE Linux Desktop" in the panel on the left side of the page to start a new desktop instance.
 You may be prompted to download a DCV connection file.
 Once the file is downloaded you can open it via the NICE DCV Endstation client application already installed on your machine, which will connect you to your desktop instance.
 If you are prompted with a signature warning dialog box, select yes.
 Depending on the application running, selecting "Scale to window size" in the Preferences may be beneficial.